The Tennis Conversation: Jenson Brooksby, a piano man and Nadal fanBy Jul 18, 2021

 The Tennis Conversation: Jenson Brooksby, a piano man and Nadal fan

-After dominating at the Challenger level this spring, the 20-year-old American contests his first ATP final on Sunday in Newport against Kevin Anderson.
+After dominating at the Challenger level this spring, the 20-year-old American contested his first ATP final in Newport against Kevin Anderson.

 Published Jul 18, 2021